ynotstartups/ynotstartups.github.io/notes/index.md

 ## Behavioral - Personal growth

 - Take it easy!
+- There is No Such Thing as Over Communication!
 - Look for opportunity for incremental improvement
 - Read documentation/manual/user’s guide before using a new tool/cli
     - this implies prefer using tool with good doc e.g. `fish` instead `bash`